Honda Jazz Review 2026: Price, specs & boot space

 • Firm ride with 16-inch alloy wheels

 The Honda Jazz has always been popular with buyers looking for a small car with big car versatility.
 It’s earned itself a strong following over the years, with owners praising its incredible practicality, low running costs and reputation for dependability.
-We'll explore all of this in this Honda Jazz review.

 With excellent visibility and an impressive turning circle, the Jazz is in its element around town.
 It can dart in and out of spaces, while parking is easy thanks to sensors across the range, and a reversing camera on all models, too.

 The Honda Jazz is also surprisingly refined on the motorway, meaning you can travel hundreds of miles in comfort.
 That ‘big car’ feel means you’re well insulated from the outside environment, which is a good thing at 70mph.
+The facelilfted model, from 2023 onwards, gets extra power (122PS versus 109PS), which helps reduce the effort of getting up to speed, although it's still very noisy under hard acceleration.
+Impressively, the extra power doesn't come at the expense of fuel economy.

+If you want the more 'SUV' version (and we use that in the loosest sense, as it's essentially a jacked-up Jazz), you'll want our Honda Jazz Crosstar review.
 Looking for a used car for sale?
 We've got 100s of Honda Approved Used Cars for Sale for you to choose from, including a wide range of Honda Jazz cars for sale.
-If you're looking for the older version, you need our Honda Jazz (2015-2020) review.

 Do you want a small car that’s still capable of carrying many people and things?
-Do you fancy a hybrid engine that’ll provide frugal economy?
+Do you fancy a hybrid engine that’ll provide great fuel economy?
 Do you want a car that’ll be cheap to run in other ways, too, with a reputation for reliability?
 If so, yes, the Honda Jazz probably is the right car for you.

 Comfort and design: Honda Jazz interior

-Honda Jazz Review interior and dashboard
+Honda Jazz Review: interior

 All models get a digital instrument cluster instead of normal, analogue dials.
 You can’t modify this like in posher models but it still looks pretty modern.
-There’s a lot of information on there - from the current speed to the temperature, mileage, time, speed of the cruise control, average fuel consumption… you get the idea.
+There’s a lot of information on there, from the current speed to the temperature, mileage, time, speed of the cruise control, average fuel consumption… you get the idea.
 It looks a bit overwhelming at first, but your current speed is displayed in a usefully big font.

 As well as being considerably more stylish than before, the Honda Jazz’s cabin feels better built, too.
 We wouldn’t go as far as describing it as premium, but it’s certainly more than acceptable for a car of this size and price.
+Clever use of soft-touch materials where they're needed (ie, where you're likely to touch them) helps boost the overall feel.

 Our main gripe with the infotainment screen is its position on the dash.
 It’s angled slightly upwards and not in the direction of the driver, meaning it can often reflect sunlight and make it difficult to read.
+It's better on post-facelift models, which get a clearer, crisper display.

 Of course, you’ll still have to use the touchscreen for certain functions, like inputting addresses into the navigation or selecting a radio station.
 To help with this, Honda’s provided a useful finger rest below the screen.
 There’s a voice recognition system on hand, too.
 This virtual assistant can perform a wide variety of tasks, from answering questions about the car to searching for navigation destinations.